hollowaykeanho/hollowaykeanho/profile/README.md

 > We rarely heard about
 > [Hestia (or Vesta)](https://en.wikipedia.org/wiki/Hestia) among the Olympus
 > dramas but she's there taking care everyone, steadily, and quietly; making
-> sure there's always a place to take rest and have warmth regardless who or
+> sure there's always a place to take rest and have warmth regardless who they
-> what.
+> are or what they are.

 ### Layer-0 Libraries (Critical & Independent)

 * **[HestiaKERNEL](https://github.com/ChewKeanHo/HestiaKERNEL)** - Provides
   critical and foundational resources like data structures, error codes' definitions, parallelism, inter-process communicatiors, etc.